dbgjerez/workshop-golang-grpc/README.md

 grpc.reflection.v1alpha.ServerReflection
 ```

-> NOTE: change the port 50051 for your own application port.
+> NOTE: change port 50051 for your application port.

-Our application responses with the differents endpoints, the first one is for our CommentService and the second one is the Reflection API.
+Our application responds in different endpoints, the first one is for our CommentService and the second one is the Reflection API.

-If we continue calling we can see the different methods that contains our endpoint:
+If we continue calling we can see the different methods that contain our endpoint:

 ```bash
 grpcurl -plaintext localhost:50051 list CommentService